sebinllas/MongoDB-SpringBoot-GrapQL-Docker/README.md

-# Spring Boot MongoDB Base Project
+# Spring Boot MongoDB and GrapQL Base Project

 This application was developed to demonstrate Spring Boot with MongoDB with simple CRUD API using GrapQL.
 Additionally we offer a monitoring infraestructure using prometheus and Graphana.
 All the application is deployed using docker (and docker-compose)